Slide OneSlide One

 In general, in the service industry in Canada it is normal to tip if you feel that you had good service.

 Kind words and tips are always gratefully received.
-As there are a lot of people behind the scenes making your holiday special and your stay memorable, we share tips evenly among all staff.
+As there are a lot of people behind the scenes making your holiday special and your stay memorable, we operate with a tip pool that delivers gratuities to all of our staff members.

-Industry standard for gratuities is anywhere between 10% – 20% of your Tour total and can be paid in cash or added to your credit card.
+Industry standard for gratuities is anywhere between 15% – 25% of your Tour total and can be paid in cash or added to your credit card.
+Based on the feedback of our former guests, we will add the standard 15% onto your final lodge invoice.
+You can change this amount however you see fit!

 Any and all gifts are greatly appreciated.

 If you enjoyed your stay at Keefer Lake please tell a friend.
-If you did not, please tell us.
+If your trip did not meet your expectations, please call us so we can fully understand.
+Thanks!

 Yes.
 Access to Keefer Lake is easy.
 We are conveniently located and easy to get to.